vadsam/Getting_Cleaning_Data/CodeBook.md

 * 'x_train', 'y_train', 'x_test', 'y_test', 'subject_train' and 'subject_test' contain the data from the downloaded files
 * x_data, y_data and subject_data merge the previous datasets to further analysis
-* 'features' contains the correct names for the ''x_data' dataset
+* 'features' contains the column names for the 'x_data' dataset
 * 'mean_var', 'std_var' contain the list of variables having mean and SD measurements
 * 'mean_std_list' is the full list containig all measurement of mean and SD
-* 'activity' contains the correct names for the 'x_data' dataset
+* 'activity' contains the different activities used for gathering data
-* 'combined' merges x_data, y_data and subject_data into a single dataframe.
-Cbind is used to combine the data
+* 'combined' merges 'x_data', 'y_data' and 'subject_data' into a single dataframe
 * 'avrg_data' contains the relevant average of each variable for each activity and each subject

 # Packages